fg-research/website/blog/product/posts/lstm-fcn-ecg-classification.rst

     <a href="#references">[2]</a>.
 We use the <a href="https://www.kaggle.com/datasets/shayanfazeli/heartbeat">
     pre-processed version of the dataset</a> made available in <a href="#references">[3]</a>
     where the ECG recordings are split into individual heartbeats and then downsampled and padded with zeroes to the fixed length of 187.
-The dataset contains 5 different categories of heartbeats where class 0 indicates a normal heartbeat while classes 1, 2, 3, and 4 correspond to different types of arrhythmia.
+This version of the dataset contains 5 different categories of heartbeats where class 0 indicates a normal heartbeat while classes 1, 2, 3, and 4 correspond to different types of arrhythmia.
     <p>